HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction

-Some key characteristics of the COCOA dijet events used to train HGPflow are shown in Fig~\ref{fig:cardinality-and-incidence}.
-First, (a) shows how many particles, tracks, and topoclusters are present in the events, as well as the number of partitions resulting from the MS clustering.
-Two examples of incidence matrices for full events are shown in (b) and (c), with track-particle entries omitted.
-The remaining subfigures illustrate the relationship between energy deposits and their associated topocluster or particle.

-Figure~\ref{fig:cardinality-and-incidence}(d) can be interpreted as the number of entries per row and per column of the incidence matrix, separated into different fractions of total deposited energy.
+Some key characteristics of the COCOA dijet events used to train HGPflow are shown in Fig.~\ref{fig:cardinality-and-incidence}.
+First, Fig.~\ref{fig:cardinality-and-incidence}a shows how many particles, tracks, and topoclusters are present in the events, as well as the number of partitions resulting from the MS clustering.
+The particles fulfill the requirements for target particles in COCOA defined in Tab.~\ref{tab:target}.
+Figures~\ref{fig:cardinality-and-incidence}b and \ref{fig:cardinality-and-incidence}c can be interpreted as the number of entries per row and per column of the incidence matrix, respectively.
+The entries are separated into different histograms based on the fraction of total deposited energy they carry.
 While it is true that most topoclusters have at least one particle accounting for over 40\% of its energy, long tails indicate that many additional particles are typically present, contributing smaller fractions of energy.
 The same is true for particles, with some particles dispersing their energy into as many as ten different topoclusters each containing $5-10\%$ of the energy.